wttech/gradle-aem-plugin/README.md

 Building and deploying to AEM via command: `gradlew` (default tasks will be used).

-Instances configuration can be omitted, then *http://localhost:4502* and *http://localhost:4503* will be used by default.
-Content path can also be skipped, because value above is also default.
-This is only an example how to customize particular [values](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).
+More detailed and always up-to-date information about configuration options is available [here](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).

-For multi project build configuration, see [example project](https://github.com/Cognifide/gradle-aem-example).
+For multi project build configuration, please investigate [example project](https://github.com/Cognifide/gradle-aem-example).

 ### Workflow